A circular walk around Welwyn Garden City

 Our walk leaflet is available below in downloadable format which is easy to print at home.

 The circular walk takes in some beautiful locations around Welwyn Garden City, including Stanborough Lakes, Mill Green, The Commons Nature Reserve, the site of the Panshanger Aerodrome, Tewin Bury, Digswell, Sherrardspark Woods, Brocket Hall and Lemsford.

 There is a one mile accessible circular trail around The Commons and part of the Nature Reserve.

-Spokes radiate from the perimeter of the walk into the town to link with existing town trails and information about historical sites can be seen along the way.
+Spokes radiate from the perimeter of the walk into the town to link with existing town trails, meaning you can do a section of the walk or all of it if you are feeling energetic!
+Information about historical sites can be seen along the way.

 There are occasional guided walks round the route – look out for details on this site if you would like to join one.

 The walk is marked with specially designed centenary waymarkers on the trail itself, making it easy to follow with or without a map and there will be information boards at Digswell car park and Stanborough Lakes.
 A leaflet is now available to download and can be printed at home highlighting some of the points of interest and history of Welwyn Garden City’s first 100 years.